Prasinohaema virens: Blood

+Distribution and habitat

+P. virens is native to Papua New Guinea and the Solomon Islands.
+It is found at altitudes ranging from sea level to 500 m, and inhabits rainforest and plantations of different varieties.

 Import to Australia

-In Australia, Importing this skink is prohibited under State and Territory legislation because the skink's risk as an invasive species has not yet been assessed.
+In Australia, importing this skink is prohibited under State and Territory legislation because the skink's risk as an invasive species has not yet been assessed.
 However, live specimens may be imported with a permit issued under the Environment Protection and Biodiversity Conservation Act 1999 for noncommercial purposes, such as research, but not as a household pet.

-Geographic specifications

-This species of Prasinohaema is native to Papua New Guinea in southeast Asia.
-P. virens were named after their discovery in the late 19th century by the German zoologist Wilhelm Peters.
-The species resides across the New Guinean and Solomon Islands in altitudes ranging from sea level to 500m.
-P. virens inhabit lowland rainforest and plantations of different varieties.
-The high accumulation of biliverdin in this species blood makes it the only genus known to possess green blood in all of Asia.
-Due to the abundant rainforest and agrarianism, the species currently faces no clear threats to its habitat.